zhanghuoding/K-means-PlusPlus/README.md

 	   | 31 | 0.89 | 0.04 | True |               0.006… |               0.006… |
 	   | 30 | 1.02 | 0.05 | True |               0.031… |               0.030… |

-	   After executeing command : $./k_meanspp  ./exampleData.csv 5 20
+	   Executing command : $./k_meanspp  ./exampleData.csv 5 20
-	   so we got a new file "clustered_column_5-based_exampleData.csv" like the following:
+	   We got a new file "clustered_column_5-based_exampleData.csv" like the following:
 	   The sixth column is the cluster class number of the fifth column data,with a total of 20 classes.